Steve Barns, M.Ed., LPC, LMFT, LPC, LMFT Supervisor

 I am very grateful to the following people who have affected my spiritual growth and insight: Lee Carpenter, Stuart Scott, Greg Cook, John Henderson, and many others through personal contact and/or their writings.
 The Lord used these men in my life to shed further light on what it means to be a Christ-centered Christian and counselor.

-I am especially passionate about helping others gain a sense of who they are in Christ, finding their inner voice, and dealing with family relationships after struggling for years with my own self-doubt, anxiety, shame, and depression.
+I am especially passionate about helping my clients gain a sense of who they are in Christ, finding their inner voice, and dealing with family relationships after struggling for years with my own self-doubt, anxiety, shame, and depression.
 I believe healing happens within the context of meaningful relationships and each person’s relationship with Christ.
-I am committed to facilitating and cultivating positive outcomes by focusing on Christian principles and the development of an abundant life for individuals and families alike through the guidance of God’s word and empirically based practices.
+I am committed to facilitating and cultivating positive outcomes by focusing on Christian principles and the development of an abundant life for individuals and families alike through the guidance of God’s word, and empirically based practices.
+With the increasing pressures on teens and young adults, I consider it a great honor and privilege to come alongside my clients and be their advocate, someone they can trust.

 Fast forward many years, and that passion to help kids is still there, stronger than ever.
 My desire to help children led me to the field of teaching.
-I’ve taught for Denton ISD, and Pilot Point ISD as a special education teacher for preschoolers.
+I’ve taught for Denton ISD and Pilot Point ISD as a special education teacher for preschoolers.
 As a professional educator, I’ve seen many kids who were hurting deep inside, who’ve had to face trials that I could never imagine.
 My heart ached for these kids and I knew I needed to do more.
 I went back to school and received a master’s degree from the University of North Texas in counseling, with an emphasis in school counseling and specialized training in play therapy.
-I am a Certified Texas Professional School Counselor.

-I have also had training in Biblical Counseling through the Equipped to Counsel Program.
-I interweave Biblical Counseling and play therapy to create a unique environment where kids can feel safe, secure, and loved while they work through their heartaches.
-It is my hope that as children participate in Biblical play therapy they are introduced to the ultimate healer, Jesus Christ, and experience His healing powers.
+I am a Texas Certified School Counselor and a certified Biblical Counselor through the Equipped to Counsel program.
+I specialize in counseling children and working with their parents.
+I interweave biblical counseling with play therapy techniques to create a unique environment where kids can feel safe and secure while they work through their problems.
+It is my hope that as children participate in biblical play therapy they are introduced to the ultimate healer, Jesus Christ, and experience His healing powers.